 Notes: This table shows the regression results for the analysis of vacancy rates.
 Across all specifications, we use annual observations for the period 2011-2019 for each of the 33 districts in London.
 The dependent variable is the vacancy rate, i.e. the share of dwellings in the district that are vacant.
-Post indicates that the year is 2016 or later, z^{Offshore} is the share of the local property market owned by offshore corporations in 2015 and Offshore is the share of the local property market owned by offshore corporations in 2015 and Offshore is the share of the local property market owned by offshore corporations in the current year.
+Post indicates that the year is 2016 or later, z^{Offshore} is the share of the local property market owned by offshore corporations in 2015 and Offshore is the share of the local property market owned by offshore corporations in the current year.
 Panel A shows results from a specification that mirrors the price analysis and exploits the Brexit referendum as a shock that changes the ownership structure of properties in London.
-The coefficient on $Post \times z^{\text{Offshore}}$ indicates the differential change in the vacancy rate associated with a one percentage point higher ex ante offshore market share.
-Panel B shows results from a specification that exploits longitudinal variation in offshore ownership.
+The coefficient on $Post \times z^{Offshore}$ indicates the differential change in the vacancy rate associated with a one percentage point higher ex ante offshore market share.
+Panel B shows results from a specification in offshore ownership.
 The coefficient of interest on Offshore indicates how the vacancy rate changes when the offshore market share increases by one percentage point.
 Column (1) displays the baseline results.
 Column (2) adds controls for the foreign population.
-Column (3) adds controls for domestic corporate ownership.
+Column (3) adds controls for total corporate ownership, and Column (4) adds controls for distance bands from the London Tower.
+Distance bands are constructed as quartiles from the district-specific average distance from the London Tower.
 The unweighted average vacancy rate across all London districts in 2015 was around 1.7%.
 Signif.
 Codes: : 0.01, : 0.05, : 0.1